-- We are committed to supporting the well-being of our employees by providing 24 weeks of paid parental leave for all our employees, as well as mental and physical wellness benefits. - The safety of our employees is paramount; we have a physical security policy applicable to all our employees in our global locations and our global physical security team is empowered to protect the safety of our employees in the event of emergencies or disasters. - In addition, to protect the health and safety of our employees and to support their well-being during the COVID-19 pandemic: - We shifted to a remote-work model for substantially all of our employees. - 16 Dropbox, Inc. Proxy Statement and Notice of 2021 Annual Meeting of Stockholders
+- We are committed to supporting the well-being of our employees by providing 24 weeks of paid parental leave for all our employees, as well as mental and physical wellness benefits. - The safety of our employees is paramount; we have a physical security policy applicable to all our employees in our global locations and our global physical security team is empowered to protect the safety of our employees in the event of emergencies or disasters. - In addition, to protect the health and safety of our employees and to support their well-being during the COVID-19 pandemic: - · We shifted to a remote-work model for substantially all of our employees. - 16 Dropbox, Inc. Proxy Statement and Notice of 2022 Annual Meeting of Stockholders

-- We established Global COVID-19 Workplace Health & Safety Standards for situations where it was necessary for employees or other personnel to enter our offices; these standards mandated locally-compliant health screening, social distancing and face covering practices and advised all visitors to follow personal health and hygiene best practices; these standards were reviewed and updated as we received further guidance from public health authorities. - · We provided allowances to employees to cover certain remote work expenses. - We provided subsidized dependent care and access to dependent care resources, as well as supporting flexible working arrangements for our employees with caregiving obligations. - We introduced a new program to help employees and their dependents manage their mental health through coaching, therapy, and on-demand resources. - We have transitioned to our Virtual First work model, in which remote work is the primary experience for substantially all of our employees; as part of our Virtual First workforce strategy we strive to support our employees by: - Providing an annual allowance that gives employees the flexibility to focus this benefit towards what really matters to them; this may include health and wellness, family and caregiver support, productivity and ergonomics, learning and development or financial wellness. - Promoting work-life balance by empowering our employees to adopt flexible working arrangements and providing tools for efficient remote collaboration. - · Continuing to provide opportunities for in-person collaboration, when safe to do so, at our "Dropbox Studios" locations. - We conduct an annual employee satisfaction survey, the results of which are used by management to refine our employee wellness and development initiatives.
+- We established Global COVID-19 Workplace Health & Safety Standards for situations where it was necessary for employees or other personnel to enter our offices; these standards mandated locally-compliant health screening, social distancing and face covering practices and advised all visitors to follow personal health and hygiene best practices; these standards were reviewed and updated as we received further guidance from public health authorities. - We provided subsidized dependent care and access to dependent care resources, as well as supporting flexible working arrangements for our employees with caregiving obligations. - We offer a program to help employees and their dependents manage their mental health through coaching, therapy, and ondemand resources. - We continued to offer robust learning and development opportunities for our employees and managers, which included skill-building workshops as well as coaching pods to support connection and peer learning in a remote context. - We have transitioned to our Virtual First work model, in which remote work has become the primary experience for substantially all of our employees; as part of our Virtual First workforce strategy we strive to support our employees by: - Providing a flexible quarterly allowance that gives employees the flexibility to focus this benefit towards what really matters to them; this may include health and wellness, family and caregiver support, productivity and ergonomics, learning and development or financial wellness. - Promoting work-life balance by empowering our employees to adopt flexible working arrangements and providing tools for efficient remote collaboration. - · Continuing to provide opportunities for in-person collaboration, when safe to do so, at our "Dropbox Studios" locations. - We conduct a bi-annual employee engagement survey, the results of which are used by management to refine our employee wellness and development initiatives.